 An employee is to provide evidence satisfactory to a reasonable person, to support an application for compassionate and/or bereavement leave specified by this clause.

-(f) Unpaid Compassionate or Bereavement Leave
+(g) Unpaid Compassionate and Bereavement Leave

 An employee may take a period of unpaid compassionate and/or bereavement leave by agreement with the employer.